Codecademy/docs/content/javascript/concepts/storage/terms/clear.md

 ---
 Title: '.clear()'
-Description: '.clear() removes all keys in a Storage object.'
+Description: 'Removes all keys in a Storage object.'
 Subjects:
   - 'Data Visualization'
   - 'Web Development'